 If you haven't yet, first check out What is Biodynamics?
 When you’re ready to learn more, here are some recommended ways to delve further into biodynamics:

 One of the best ways to learn the basics or deepen your knowledge is through participating in a workshop led by an experienced biodynamic educator.
 To find out about current offerings, view the Biodynamic Association’s list of educational centers and training programs and interactive calendar of events across North America and beyond.
-You can also order audio recordings of workshops from the 2012 Biodynamic Conference, or take the Oregon Biodynamic Group's free online introduction to biodynamics class.
+You can also order audio recordings of workshops from the 2014 and 2012 Biodynamic Conferences, or take the Oregon Biodynamic Group's free online introduction to biodynamics class.
 Scholarships for biodynamic courses and workshops are available through the Biodynamic Scholarship Fund.

 The Biodynamic Association offers a wide variety of books on biodynamics and related topics through our webstore in partnership with SteinerBooks.
 Introductory books recommended by our staff and board members include: